A Guide to the Top St Simons Island Restaurants

 I lingered a little too long during my morning beach walk – perhaps I’m finally learning island time or just don’t want to say farewell to this beautiful place – and arrived late to our final meal at the King and Prince, a seafood breakfast buffet.
 As I dive into giant prawns, smoked salmon, and smoked muscles, I have to ask myself why we don’t eat more seafood for breakfast.

-Packed up and ready to head home to my family, I can’t leave the island without one last stop – Southern Soul Barbeque.
+Packed up and ready to head home to my family, I can’t leave the island without one last stop – Southern Soul Barbeque for a taste of St Simons Island Barbeque.
 Yes, I realize that I ate breakfast less than two hours ago, but I can’t say no to a restaurant that has been featured in Garden and Gun, Pitmasters, and Diners, Drive-ins, & Dives.
 The staff was friendly and the food was out of this world.
-In my BBQ journeys across the South, Southern Soul could very well occupy the number one spot.
+In my BBQ journeys across the South, Southern Soul occupies one of the top spots.

 Happy and full, I head back to Charlotte eager to return to St Simons Island for a food and beach filled adventure with The Wandering Gourmand family.